 ITH has continued to conduct step-out and infill drilling through 2009 and the first half of 2010.
 This report includes the results from all results for 2010 drilling as received through May 31, 2010.
-This data includes the addition of results from 50 RC holes and 5 diamond core holes drilled in 2010.
-Results have been used in a new resource estimate reported in Section 17, and include further advances in metallurgical understanding and improved cost estimates which have been incorporated into the estimation process.
+This data does not include results from the current summer drill program.
+This data will be utilized in an updated resource assessment to be completed in the first quarter of 2011.
+This data has been used in a resource estimate reported in Section 17, and include further advances in metallurgical understanding and improved cost estimates which have been incorporated into the estimation process.
+These results are presented in section 18.

-11.0 Drilling
+11 Drilling